larslenssen/categoricalclustering/README.md

 Following a thorough analysis or based on expert knowledge, it may be appropriate to assign different weights to the features for the cluster analysis (**Customize Feature Weights**).
 In cases where there is uncertainty regarding the weighting of features, it is advisable to perform the cluster analysis unweighted.

-After selecting an appropriate clustering method (**Select Clustering Method**) — hierarchical methods such as catRED are particularly recommended — the results should be analyzed to determine the most suitable clustering solution.
+After selecting an appropriate clustering method (**Select Clustering Method**) — hierarchical methods such as CatRED are particularly recommended — the results should be analyzed to determine the most suitable clustering solution.

 ![dendogram](https://github.com/larslenssen/categoricalclustering/blob/main/documentation/dendogram.png?raw=true)
 ![cluster distribution](https://github.com/larslenssen/categoricalclustering/blob/main/documentation/cluster_dist.png?raw=true)

-Results for various numbers of clusters should be compared to evaluate their effectiveness.
+Results for various numbers of clusters should be compared to evaluate their quality.
 Once a preferred clustering solution is identified, it can be exported (**Export selected clustering**) for further analysis and processing.

 ## Example